-The programme will develop and establish new methodologies that allow the investigation of molecular and cellular dynamics at the tissue and organ level, a prerequisite for evaluation of novel drug targets in semi in vivo screening techniques as well as translation in important areas of medicine such as preclinical cancer and cardiovascular diagnostics.
-It will initiate the development of novel photonic tools and their integration into compact commercially available instrumentation.
+The programme developed and established new methodologies that allow the investigation of molecular and cellular dynamics at the tissue and organ level, a prerequisite for evaluation of novel drug targets in semi in vivo screening techniques as well as translation in important areas of medicine such as preclinical cancer and cardiovascular diagnostics.
+It initiated the development of novel photonic tools and their integration into compact commercially available instrumentation.

 The programme is divided into closely inter-related areas of research.